 - Start the remodeling project and watch your bathroom transform into a beautiful new space.
 Your contractor should keep you apprised of cost and timelines so that you don’t overspend and ensure that the job is done in a timely fashion.

-Depending on how much work is required and who you’re working with, the average bathroom remodel should only take about three to six (3-6) weeks.
+Depending on the required work and who you’re working with, the average bathroom remodels should only take about three to six (3-6) weeks.

 What Are Some Tips for Success with A Spring Bath Renovation?

 - After you’ve finished cleaning, look for dull, stained, or worn furnishings and fixtures.
 These should be replaced first and foremost if you want to improve the look of the space.

 - Think about turning your bathroom into a spa-like space.
 Consider a soaking bath tub, as well as other high-end fixtures and furnishings to create an oasis right at home.